Principle Investigator

 Undergraduate Students

-Julia is currently a fourth-year thesis project student in the Biomedical Sciences program at Toronto Metropolitan University.
-Her work focuses on molecular mechanisms of bacterial divisome assembly.
+Emi is currently a fourth-year Biomedical Sciences student at Toronto Metropolitan University.
+Her project focuses on the regulation of bacterial effectors.

-Paramjot is currently a fourth-year thesis project student in the Biomedical Sciences program at Toronto Metropolitan University.
-Her work focuses on the detection and quantification of SARS-CoV-2 neutralizing antibodies.
+Kofi is currently a fourth-year Biomedical Sciences student at Toronto Metropolitan University.
+His project focuses on the recognition and function of type III secretion system effectors.